Estimated reading time: 5 minutes

-I have the easiest old-fashioned gingerbread cookies baking as it’s another cold winter day here in Manitoba.
+I have the easiest old-fashioned gingerbread cookies baking as it’s another cold winter day in Manitoba.

-What I love is the smell of gingerbread cookies when they bake as it permeates the entire house.
+I love the smell of gingerbread cookies when they bake as it permeates the entire house.

-Gingerbread not only smells like Christmas and remind me of all the memories of childhood.
+Gingerbread not only smells like Christmas and reminds me of all the memories of childhood.

-You may recall making gingerbread men cookies with your parents when you were a child.
+You may recall making gingerbread men’s cookies with your parents as a child.

-The fun part for my siblings and I was decorating our gingerbread tree cookie creations with icing and sprinkles.
+The fun part for my siblings and me was decorating our gingerbread tree cookie creations with icing and sprinkles.

-I’m biased but I still think this is the best gingerbread cookies recipe I’ve ever made or tasted.
+I’m biased, but I still think this is the best gingerbread cookie recipe I’ve ever made or tasted.

-With Christmas around the corner, I’ve been ramping up my baking menu and my food menu for the holidays.
+With Christmas approaching, I’ve been ramping up my baking and food menu for the holidays.

-I have made a holiday start with the perogies as requested by some of my kids’ teachers, easy but frugal.
+I have made a holiday start with the perogies as requested by some of my kids’ teachers; it is easy but frugal.

-My orders are also coming in for my chocolate peanut butter truffles which are apparently famous among friends and colleagues.
+My orders are also coming in for my chocolate peanut butter truffles, which are famous among friends and colleagues.

 Gingerbread Cookies For The Holidays